-The Company conducts a diverse range of business globally.
-Accordingly, the Company has established a corporate audit governance model of a Company with auditors in which the Board of Directors consisting of Internal Directors and Outside Directors has been established in order to ensure rapid and efficient decision-making and appropriate supervisory functions in management.
-The Company has determined that this governance model is functioning effectively as set forth in items (a) and (b) below.
-Therefore, the Company will retain the current governance structure.
+The Corporation conducts a diverse range of business globally.
+Accordingly, the Corporation has established a corporate audit governance model of a Company with auditors in which the Board of Directors consisting of Internal Directors and Outside Directors has been established in order to ensure rapid and efficient decision-making and appropriate supervisory functions in management.
+The Corporation has determined that this governance model is functioning effectively as set forth in items (a) and (b) below.

-The Company ensures rapid and efficient decision-making by appointing Directors who serve concurrently as Executive Officers and are well-versed in the Company’s diverse business activities.
+The Corporation ensures rapid and efficient decision-making by appointing Directors who serve concurrently as Executive Officers and are well-versed in the Corporation’s diverse business activities.

 The Board of Directors comprises 11 Directors (including seven Outside Directors; eight males and three females), and makes decisions regarding management policy and other important matters and supervises the execution of duties by Directors.